Supply chain sustainability: Stakeholders

 The purchasing power held by buyers, gives them significant influence over their vendors or suppliers’ business practices.
 Companies in the role of buyers acquire goods or services through organizational functions such as purchasing, procurement, or sourcing, typically for use or consumption in their own organization.
 Suppliers or vendors typically sell their goods or services to the next link in the supply chain.
 Buyers might thus interface with only one tier of their suppliers, while their supply chain spans across complex tiers of suppliers upstream.
-Progress has been made in the sustainable procurement space as companies help suppliers design and implement sustainability programs that directly support the companies’ own goals.
-Buyers are working to achieve sustainability goals by setting standards for their suppliers’ performance and treating sustainability performance similar to other business considerations such as cost, quality, and timeliness.
+Progress has been made in the sustainable procurement space as companies help suppliers design and implement sustainability programs that directly support the companies' own goals.
+Buyers are working to achieve sustainability goals by setting standards for their suppliers' performance and treating sustainability performance similar to other business considerations such as cost, quality, and timeliness.

+Drivers for supply chain sustainability

-One of the key requirements of successful sustainable supply chains is collaboration.
-The practice of collaboration — such as sharing distribution to reduce waste by ensuring that half-empty vehicles do not get sent out and that deliveries to the same address are on the same truck — is not widespread because many companies fear a loss of commercial control by working with others.
+One of the key requirements for developing a successful sustainable supply chain is collaboration.
+Where customer organisations have mandated sustainability improvements, working together requires that suppliers know what the return on their investment on those improvements is likely to be.
+The practice of collaboration - such as sharing distribution to reduce waste by ensuring that half-empty vehicles do not get sent out and that deliveries to the same address are on the same truck - is not widespread because many companies fear a loss of commercial control by working with others.
 Investment in alternative modes of transportation — such as use of canals and airships — can play an important role in helping companies reduce the cost and environmental impact of their deliveries.

-Drivers for supply chain sustainability

-In the European Union, the Corporate Sustainability Reporting Directive (CSRD) legally requires large and listed companies to disclose Scope 3 (value-chain) emissions where material, starting with 2025 reports on 2024 data.
-In the United States, the SEC’s 2024 climate disclosure rule similarly mandates Scope 3 reporting if emissions are material or included in corporate targets, though the regulator has recently indicated it may change them.
+In the European Union, the Corporate Sustainability Reporting Directive (CSRD) legally requires large and listed companies to disclose Scope 3 (value-chain) emissions, where material, starting with 2025 reports on 2024 data.
+In the United States, the SEC's 2024 climate disclosure rule similarly mandates Scope 3 reporting if emissions are material or included in corporate targets, though the regulator has recently indicated it may change them.

 According to economist Klaus Schwab, customer and consumer demand for supply chain responsibility and sustainability is part of a company's value proposition under the ethical consumerism movement.
-A Boston Consulting Group survey reported in 2020 that 70% of consumers said they were willing to pay a 5% price premium for products produced by more-sustainable means.
+A Boston Consulting Group survey reported in 2020 that 70% of consumers said they were willing to pay a 5% price premium for products produced by more sustainable means.

 During global supply chain disruptions following the COVID-19 pandemic, sustainable supply chains have been shown to be more resilient and have lower supplier risk.